sleepyOwl14/proximax-bc-docs/docs/client/overview.md

 title: Client Overview
 sidebar_label: Overview
 ---
-The NEM2 Command Line Interface is a unified tool to interact with the NEM blockchain.
+The NEM2 Command Line Interface is a unified tool to interact with the ProximaX blockchain.

 This tool will enable you to perform the most common used actions to interact with the blockchain.